 When you are focussed on becoming a ski instructor; you are usually thinking about passing your exams above anything else!
 However, there are many aspects to being successful in the snowsports industry.
 When you are a new instructor, you are filled with enthusiasm.
 Skiing every day equates to ‘living the dream’.
 Throughout all of this, it’s important to make the most of your journey.
 Here are some things to think about while you’re on your way!

-5 Things I Wish I Had Known: Becoming A Ski Instructor
+5 Things I Wish I Had Known

 1 – Skiing Can Be A Career, Not Just A Job!

-During your ski instructor course, you are completely focussed on improving your technique, passing your exams and finding your first job.
+During your ski instructor course, you are completely focused on improving your technique, passing your exams and finding your first job.
 With a busy schedule, both on and off the slope, you don’t always have time to sit and ponder what the future will hold.
 Once you become an instructor, it’s difficult to imagine doing anything else.
 Skiing every day, commuting to work on a chairlift and making new friends never seems to get old.
 Then you realise; ‘maybe I don’t need to do anything else!’

 The ski industry is full of opportunities across the world and is seemingly expanding to new territories all the time.
-Whether you want to be an instructor or just work in the industry, skiing can definitely be the career you might never have thought possible.
+Whether you want to be an instructor or just work in the industry, skiing can definitely be a career you might never have thought possible.

 2 – Time Goes Fast During A Ski Season